-NEWSPAPER ARTICLE ANALYSIS ESSAY ASSIGNMENTS, 150 POINTS: 3 written assignments on newspaper articles [not website only news sources], AT LEAST 500 words, 50 points each, A separate assignment discussion and scoring information in the assignment tab on Blackboard -General Instructions for Newspaper Article Source Analysis--explains the requirements for these papers.
-You will lose points if your paper isn't long enough--you will not be penalized if you go beyond this suggested word limit.
+NEWSPAPER ARTICLE ANALYSIS ESSAY ASSIGNMENTS, 150 POINTS: 3 written assignments on newspaper articles that you select [not website only news sources], AT LEAST 500 words, 50 points each, A separate assignment discussion and scoring information in the assignment tab on Blackboard -General Instructions for Newspaper Article Source Analysis--explains the requirements for these papers and how to find your article for the assignment.
+It is imperative that you read these instructions in order to understand the assignment and how it will be graded.
+You will lose points if your paper isn't long enough--you will not be penalized if you go beyond the suggested word limit.
 Seriously study the requirements before writing the papers-these are not just summaries of the articles.